PhilFM/Robust-M-Estimation/packaging_tutorial/README.md

 The advantage of this algorithm over IRLS is that it provides much faster convergence when we are near the solution.
 It is well known that Gauss-Newton iterations can provide quadratic convergence [6], and we are taking advantage of this, whilst still maintaining the option of pure IRLS iterations to guarantee convergence.

-## References

-[1] Charbonnier et al. in "Deterministic edge-preserving regularization in computed imaging", PAMI 6(2), 1997.

-[2] Holland & Welsch "Robust regression using iteratively reweighted least-squares", Communications in Statistics-theory and Methods, 6(9), 1977.

-[3] Peng et al. "On the Convergence of IRLS and Its Variants in Outlier-Robust Estimation", CVPR 2023.

-[4] Blake & Zisserman "Visual reconstruction", MIT Press, 1987.

-[5] K. Levenberg "A method for the solution of certain non – linear problems in least squares", Quarterly of Applied Mathematics, 2, 1944.

-[6] A. Björck, "Numerical Methods for Least Squares Problems", (1996)

 ## GNC Smoothie software